Otros Ejercicios

 "One of the great debates of our time

-Is how much of money
+Is about how much of your money

 Should be spent by the state